opensearch-project/project-website/_posts/2023-12-07-semantic-options-benchmarks.md

 **Experiment 2: Observations**

-* Inference latency is much lower than in the ingestion experiment (~30 ms vs. 60–100 ms).
+* Inference latency is much lower than in the ingestion experiment (~30 ms compared to 60–100 ms).
 This is primarily because query terms are usually much shorter than documents.
 * Externally hosted models outperformed local models on inference tasks by about 10%, even considering the network overhead.
 * Unlike with ingestion, inference latency is a considerable part of end-to-end query latency.
 So the configuration that has the lowest latency achieves higher throughput and lower end-to-end latency.
 * The remote model with a dedicated ML node ranked lowest in throughput, which could be because all remote requests have to pass through the single ML node instead of through multiple data nodes, as in the other configurations.